Your Drug Injury Lawyer in Indianapolis

 Dangerous Drug & Medical Device Cases We Handle

 We handle a range of drug injury cases involving various dangerous drugs and medical devices.
-However, if you were hurt by a pharmaceutical product not listed here, we encourage you to still reach out to us as you may have grounds for a drug injury claim.
+However, if you were hurt by a pharmaceutical product not listed here, we encourage you to still reach out to us as you may have grounds for a drug injury lawsuit.

 - Belviq®